elpis-lab/elpis-lab/_pages/join.md

 layout: page
 permalink: /join/
 title: Join
-description:  We are hiring!
-If you are interested in joining our group, please review the information below.
+description: If you are interested in joining our group, please review the information below.
 nav: true
 nav_order: 6
 ---